RubenPants/EvolvableRNN/README.md

 ## TODO

+* All games are trained with the wrong axis..
+(14 instead of 20, this has effects on the distance normalisation..)
+    Make game-config's layout fixed for each maze (i.e. axis, but not duration)

+* Fixed training-set spawn-order for experiment3

+* Enlarge spawning range of targets in experiment 3, being targets within the maze spaced at least 1meter from the boundaries and the player's position

+* Do only 20 versions for experiment3

+* GRU is still not able to find target in all of the cases (for example when target further than training distance..)

+* Analyze model complexity across the populations (proof that GRU doesn't need a complex genome to be able to solve the problem)

+* Evaluate on OpenAI's gym environment (e.g. MountainCarContinuous-v0) to compare on another task?

 * Research: How long does the GRU remember?

 * Monitor GRU; small variations in weights, how does path of genome change?